 A desktop level analysis was used to determine the presence of water resources located within or flowing through the project area.
 This included a review of U.S. Geological Survey (USGS) topographic maps and aerial photography.
 A review of various technical reports prepared by the USGS provided general and specific information about the water quality of surface water and groundwater resources.
 Secondary sources prepared by the USGS and the Arkansas Geological Survey provided specific information about the hydrogeologic nature of the underlying geological units.
 The Arkansas Division of Environmental Quality (DEQ) website was used to obtain information about any streams that did not meet the water quality standards for the state.
-A preliminary visual assessment of the hydrologic features identified during the desktop analysis were then field confirmed through a preliminary visual assessment to the extent practicable at public right of way (ROW) locations where the action alternatives intersect these hydrologic features.
+A preliminary visual assessment of the hydrologic features within the alternative corridors was performed the week of March 1, 2021.
+Hydrologic features identified during the desktop analysis were then field confirmed through a preliminary visual assessment to the extent practicable at public right of way (ROW) locations where the action alternatives intersect these hydrologic features.
+A detailed wetland delineation of the Preferred Alternative (Alternatives 2 and C) was conducted in July 2022 in accordance with the USACE Wetlands Delineation Manual (1987) and the Regional Supplement to the Corps of Engineers Wetland Delineation Manual: Atlantic and Gulf Coastal Plain Region (Version 2.0; USACE, 2010).
+A draft version of the wetland delineation report is available in Attachment G.